lucasjoliveau/doc/en/applications/finance/accounting/get_started/cheat_sheet.md

   * **recorded as another transaction** : bank transfer, direct charge, etc.

-Odoo should automatically reconcile most transactions; only a few should need manual review.
-When the bank reconciliation process is finished, the balance on the bank account in Odoo should match the bank statement’s balance.
+Konvergo ERP should automatically reconcile most transactions; only a few should need manual review.
+When the bank reconciliation process is finished, the balance on the bank account in Konvergo ERP should match the bank statement’s balance.

 ## Checks Handling